simesy/satis/README.md

 ### ... use the latest version of GovCMS

 You can test the upcoming version of GovCMS by pointing at /edge.
-This is something you can do locally, but if you are hosting on SaaS you won't be able to deploy these changes.
+SaaS customers can only do this locally, as they won't be able to deploy these changes.

 ```
 "repositories": {